coopsauder/COSAS/_initiatives/intake.md

 ### COSAS Intake Events

 We provide various events and services that are targeted to Co-op intake students.
-Please refer to then here:
+Please refer to them here:

 <div>
   {% for post in site.tags.intake reversed %}